-If you (or your spouse if married) meet both of these conditions, you do not have to repay the credit.
+If you (or your spouse if married) meet both of these conditions, you (and your spouse if married) do not have to repay the credit.

 Qualified official extended duty.
 You are on qualified official extended duty while:

 • Serving at a duty station that is at least 50 miles from your main home, or